Radiation-Hydrodynamics Effects in an Inhomogeneous Medium: Current Understanding

 Many of the solutions developed for radiation transport in inhomoegeneous media are most appropriate in the diffusion limit.
 These methods often use Markov-process solutions~\citep{1986JQSRT..36..557V,1989TTSP...18..287M,1994JQSRT..51..467S,1995JQSRT..54..779S,2003JQSRT..81..451S,2003JQSRT..77..373K,2006JQSRT.101..269O,2007JQSRT.104...86O,2014arXiv1410.8200D} with Poisson distributions of the inhomogeneities.
 Some studies derived solutions assuming specific properties of the inhomogeneities~\citep{1988JQSRT..39..333V}.
 Other studies focused on understanding the solution limits~\citep{1989TTSP...18..287M, 2001JQSRT..70..115M}.
 The simplifications required in these analytic or semi-analytic solutions drove scientists to develop increasingly sophisticated modeling tools to capture radiation-flow in heterogeneous media~\citep{2011JQSRT.112..599B,osti_1824766,2021EPJWC.24704009L}.
 Many of the studies focused on developing reduced-order models that rely on a subset of the relevant physics (e.g. mean free path with respect to clump size, number density of clumps, clump spacing, etc.).

 A straightforward approach to introduce inhomogeneites in reduced order techniques is to derive an effective opacity in the region with inhomogeneities.
-For example, the approach of \cite{2005JQSRT..90..131P,2007JQSRT.104...86O} included an additional effective scattering opacity as well as a modification to the absorption opacity for an inhomogeneous medium for a purely absorptive medium.
+For example, the approach of \cite{2005JQSRT..90..131P,2007JQSRT.104...86O} included an additional effective scattering opacity as well as a modification to the absorption opacity for an inhomogeneous medium for a purely absorptive medium (i.e. the scattering opacity is much lower than the absoprtion opacity).
 The effective absorption opacity ($\sigma_{\rm a, eff}$) is given by:

 where $p_{1,2}$ are the covering fractions or covering fractions of the clump and surrounding medium respectively and $\sigma_{a1,a2}$ are the equivalent absorption opacities for these materials.
 They included an effective scattering opacity ($\sigma_{\rm s, eff}$):